Daman: Where Portugal Meets India (INR 700 -1 day)

 Jampore Beach

 Daman Ganga River divides Daman into two distinct areas – Moti Daman and Nani Daman.
 As soon as you enter the town, you come across the fort area which is Moti Daman.
-The architecture and color of the houses depict the Portuguese style of construction.
+The architecture and colour of the houses depict the Portuguese style of construction.

 Very old tree